JorgeSarricolea/Learning-Git/README.md

 git rm --cached fileName.txt
 ```
 #### Variations of Git rm:
-- [b]git rm --cached[/b] Removes files from the local repository and the staging area but keeps them on the hard disk.
+- **git rm --cached** will removes files from the local repository and the staging area but keeps them on the hard disk.
 It stops tracking the change history of these files, so they become untracked.

-- [b]git rm --force[/b] Deletes files from both Git and the hard disk.
+- **git rm --force** will deletes files from both Git and the hard disk.
 Git keeps everything, so we can recover deleted files if needed (using advanced commands).

 Using git rm will completely delete this file from Git!